 Problem assessment

-By bringing forth these possible issues, solutions and adjustments can then be proposed to make a project fit a more achievable mold.
+These possible issues, solutions, and adjustments can be proposed to make a project fit a more achievable mold.
 Once an agreement has been reached, the project can then proceed.

 Permit acquisition